wbxqmll/project-team-b/tasks.md

 Since the master branch is protected, you must create a pull request for every file edit, and have it reviewed by another team member so that it can be merged into the master branch.

 ## Your tasks to finish
-0. Feel free to discuss in the team discussion board, owned by your team
+0. Feel free to discuss in the team discussion board inside https://github.com/orgs/csci3250-2019/teams/ , owned by your team
 1. In the folder **`_stu`**, create a file named `1155xxxxxx.md` (with your own SID), having the contents only as your full name, with your GitHub username
 2. Under the **Projects** tab of your team, (when Issue #3 is done) in the project board, create a new card under **To do** and introduce yourself
 3. There are 5 items to be finished in the **`issues`** folder, please do them in the order #1 -> #2 -> #3 -> #4 -> #5 (team work)